|

 Hertz car rental with unlimited mileage in Italy.

-Note that an international license is not needed to rent a car:
+Note that an international license is not needed to rent a

 Here's the link to get the Italian Passes: